LCAC History

 1990

-In partnership with Fairfax County Library and Park Authority the Lorton Library began construction on the Murphy Property sometime in 1987.
-With a grand opening April 6th, 1990.
+In partnership with the Fairfax County Library and Fairfax County Park Authority the Lorton Library began construction on the Murphy Property sometime in 1987.
+The library had its grand opening on April 6th, 1990.

 1991